espressif/esp-usb-bridge/README.md

 # ESP USB Bridge

-The ESP USB Bridge is an [ESP-IDF](https://github.com/espressif/esp-idf) project utilizing an ESP32-S2 (or optionally, an ESP32-S3) chip to create a bridge between a computer (PC) and a target microcontroller (MCU).
-It can serve as a replacement for USB-to-UART chips (e.g. CP210x).
+The ESP USB Bridge is an [ESP-IDF](https://github.com/espressif/esp-idf) project utilizing an ESP32-S2 or an ESP32-S3 chip to create a bridge between a computer (PC) and a target microcontroller (MCU).
+It can serve as a replacement for USB-to-UART chips (e.g. CP210x) or a debugger.

 The concept of ESP USB Bridge is shown in the following figure.